oceanypt/TOA/README.md

 - 🔒 **Closed-source models**: OpenAI, Claude, etc.
 - 😊 **OpenAI Compatible Server**: We support OpenAI compatible API to use the models.
 - 🔨 **Reward Model Integration**: TOA utilizes a reward model to guide and optimize the generation process.
 You can easily specifiy a your own reward model.
+- 💰 **Compute Efficient**: For each input question, TOA optimizes the generation structure dynamically with MCTS-based search, making our method more compute-efficient than other baselines for data synthesis.